scientificware/scientificware.github.io/To-keep-a-answer-which-could-be-deleted-in-StackOverFlow..md

 JavaFX/OpenJFX has been supporting MathML since 2011.
 But a small bug broke it.

 This issue was of low priority to the maintainers until 2018 because of very little user interest or feedback.
-However, thanks new Oracle roadmap about JavaFX, OpenJFX team gave me some help and a review assistance to integrate my patch (https://github.com/javafxports/openjdk-jfx/pull/117)
+However, thanks new Oracle roadmap about JavaFX, OpenJFX team gave me some help and a review assistance to integrate my patch [JDK-8147476 : Rendering issues with MathML token elements. #117](https://github.com/javafxports/openjdk-jfx/pull/117)

 Now, it seems that Oracle will give JavaFX to Gluon (https://gluonhq.com/), so I encourage you to give them feedback to show your interest in MathML support or Math editing and preserve MathML support.